kinnala/scikit-fem/docs/bcs.rst

            0., 0., 0., 0., 0., 0., 0., 0.]),
     array([ 6, 12, 15, 19, 20, 21, 22, 23, 24]))

-By default, the eliminated DOF's are set to zero.
+By default, the eliminated DOFs are set to zero.
 Different values can be provided through the keyword argument ``x``;
 see :ref:`ex14`.

 Finding degrees-of-freedom
 ==========================

-Often the goal is to constrain DOF's on a specific part of the boundary.
-Currently the main tools for finding DOF's are :meth:`skfem.assembly.Basis.find_dofs` and :meth:`skfem.assembly.Basis.get_dofs`.
+Often the goal is to constrain DOFs on a specific part of the boundary.
+Currently the main tools for finding DOFs are :meth:`skfem.assembly.Basis.find_dofs` and :meth:`skfem.assembly.Basis.get_dofs`.
 Let us demonstrate the latter with an example.